yamcs/yamcs-maven-plugin/docs/index.rst

       - Run Yamcs in debug mode as part of a Maven build.
     * - :doc:`goals/bundle`
       - Bundle a Yamcs application into a single archive file.
+    * - :doc:`goals/run-tool`
+      - Run a Yamcs-related tool as part of a Maven build.

 Usage